marcolago/sipario/README.md

 ## Usage
 Include the `sipario.js` and the `sipario.css` files in your project.

-Customize the content of every Sipario child as you like in your CSS, but pay attention to **not add top and bottom margins<sup>1</sup>**.
+Customize the content of every Sipario child as you like in your CSS, but pay attention to **not add top and bottom margins**.

 Call the Sipario constructor passing the container element CSS selector or element.
 ```javascript